google/binexport/README.md

 BinExport is the exporter component of [BinDiff](https://www.zynamics.com/software.html).
-It is a plugin/extension for the the disassemblers IDA Pro, Binary Ninja and Ghida that exports disassembly data into the Protocol Buffer format that BinDiff requires.
+It is a plugin/extension for the the disassemblers IDA Pro, Binary Ninja and Ghidra that exports disassembly data into the Protocol Buffer format that BinDiff requires.

-An experimental version for the open source sofware reverse engineering suite Ghidra is available in the `java/BinExport` directory.
+An experimental version for the open source software reverse engineering suite Ghidra is available in the `java/BinExport` directory.

 This repository contains the complete source code necessary to build BinExport